BASELMAAROF/Machine-Learning-and-Deep-Learning-Course-on-Python/README.md

 # Machine-Learning-and-Deep-Learning-Course-on-Python

 Interested in the field of Machine Learning?
 Then this course is for you!

-This course has been designed by two professional Data Scientists so that we can share our knowledge and help you learn complex theory, algorithms, and coding libraries in a simple way.

-We will walk you step-by-step into the World of Machine Learning.
-With every tutorial, you will develop new skills and improve your understanding of this challenging yet lucrative sub-field of Data Science.

 This course is fun and exciting, but at the same time, we dive deep into Machine Learning.
 It is structured the following way: